 How do you get clients to write an amazing testimonial?

 When people set out to complete a task, it's helpful to have some guidance.
-Rather than leaving your clients to craft their testimonial from a blank slate, provide them with some prompts or questions to steer them in the right direction.
+Rather than leaving your clients to craft their testimonials from a blank slate, provide them with some prompts or questions to steer them in the right direction.
 It gives them a starting point, helps them focus their thoughts, and lets them know that they are on the right track.

 By giving them some direction, the job seems easier and more manageable.
 It also gives your clients a starting point, allowing them to begin immediately.
 Lastly, by prompting your clients, you're more likely to receive a testimonial that truly encapsulates their experience and the hard work you put in.